Florida scrub jay

 The Florida scrub jay (Aphelocoma coerulescens) is one of the species of scrub jay native to North America.
 It is the only species of bird endemic to the U.S. state of Florida and one of only 15 species endemic to the continental United States.
 Because of this, it is keenly sought by birders.
 It is known to have been present in Florida as a distinct species for at least 2 million years, and is possibly derived from the ancestors of Woodhouse's scrub jay.

+Description

 It measures 23 to 28 cm in length, and weighs from 66 to 92 g, with an average 80.2 g.
 The wingspan of the jay is 33–36 cm.
 It has a strong black bill, blue head and nape without a crest, a whitish forehead and supercilium, blue bib, blue wings, grayish underparts, gray back, long blue tail, black legs and feet.